Globalization: Contemporary

+Modern consensus for the last 15 years regards globalization as having run its course and gone into decline.
+A common argument for this is that trade has dropped since its peak in 2008, and never recovered since the Great Recession.
+New opposing views from some economists have argued such trends are a result of price drops and in actuality, trade volume is increasing, especially with agricultural products, natural resources and refined petroleum.
+The 21st century melting of the Arctic will also affect global trade, as it is paving the way for shorter trade routes.

 Economic globalization

 Economic globalization is the increasing economic interdependence of national economies across the world through a rapid increase in cross-border movement of goods, services, technology, and capital.
 Whereas the globalization of business is centered around the diminution of international trade regulations as well as tariffs, taxes, and other impediments that suppresses global trade, economic globalization is the process of increasing economic integration between countries, leading to the emergence of a global marketplace or a single world market.
 Depending on the paradigm, economic globalization can be viewed as either a positive or a negative phenomenon.
 Economic globalization comprises: globalization of production; which refers to the obtainment of goods and services from a particular source from locations around the globe to benefit from difference in cost and quality.
 Likewise, it also comprises globalization of markets; which is defined as the union of different and separate markets into a massive global marketplace.
 Economic globalization also includes competition, technology, and corporations and industries.

 Current globalization trends can be largely accounted for by developed economies integrating with less developed economies by means of foreign direct investment, the reduction of trade barriers as well as other economic reforms, and, in many cases, immigration.

 International standards have made trade in goods and services more efficient.
 An example of such standard is the intermodal container.
 Containerization dramatically reduced the costs of transportation, supported the post-war boom in international trade, and was a major element in globalization.
 International standards are set by the International Organization for Standardization, which is composed of representatives from various national standards organizations.

 A multinational corporation, or worldwide enterprise, is an organization that owns or controls the production of goods or services in one or more countries other than their home country.
 It can also be referred to as an international corporation, a transnational corporation, or a stateless corporation.

 A free-trade area is the region encompassing a trade bloc whose member countries have signed a free-trade agreement (FTA).
 Such agreements involve cooperation between at least two countries to reduce trade barriers – import quotas and tariffs – and to increase trade of goods and services with each other.